R35007/new-file-template-vscode-extension/README.md

   - File: `./vscode/Templates/MyTemplate/_config.js`
   - This example demonstrates prompting inputs on demand for each template.
+  - Note: times doesn't respect `new-file-template.settings.useSeparateInstance` settings.
+It always runs in a same instance.

 ```js
 module.exports = async () => {